Dragonrun1/git-change-log-creator/README.md

 git-change-log-creator
 ======================

-Used to create an updated changelog file from Git log
+Used to create an updated change log file from Git log.

+For an example of the generated output see [CHANGELOG.md](CHANGELOG.md).

+You can find a copy of the license in [LICENSE](LICENSE).

+For a simple example on how to use the class look at [example.php](example.php)